stlab/libraries/tips/small-object-optimizations.md

 ## The Fix

-One possible fix is to store the pointer returned by operator new() cast to the base class.
+One possible fix is to store the pointer returned by pacement new cast to the base, `concept` class.
 I believe this is the approach taken by most standard library implementations.
-The problem is that this costs an extra word of storage, and an extra indirection on every use, and it will _always_ (as far as I can determine) be pointing to the aligned storage, but it is not guaranteed to point to the aligned storage.
+This costs an extra word of storage, and an extra indirection on every use, and it will _always_ (as far as I can determine) be pointing to the aligned storage, but it is not guaranteed to point to the aligned storage.

 I could lobby the standard committee to losen the requirements on pointer-interconvertible.
-As one example, the [`adobe::any_regular_t`](https://github.com/stlab/adobe_source_libraries/blob/master/adobe/any_regular.hpp), which has been in fairly wide use for over a decade, suffers the same problem when the captured value is not a StandardLayoutType.
-Although I think it would be great for the standard to ratify existing practice, I will leave it to those who have a deeper understanding of why the existing rules are defined as they are.
+As one example; the class [`adobe::any_regular_t`](https://github.com/stlab/adobe_source_libraries/blob/master/adobe/any_regular.hpp), which has been in fairly wide use for over a decade, suffers the same problem when the captured value is not a `StandardLayoutType`.
+Although the standard should ratify existing practice, I will leave it to those who have a deeper understanding of why the existing rules are defined as they are to argue for this.

-There is a trick used in `any_regular_t` to remove the need for virtual member functions to fix my task implementation (and to fix `any_regular_t`). `any_regular_t` still uses inheritance, but it avoid language virtual functions by building [vtables](https://en.wikipedia.org/wiki/Virtual_method_table) with a little template magic.
+There is a trick used in `any_regular_t` to remove the need for virtual member functions which can be used to fix the task implementation (and to fix `any_regular_t`). `any_regular_t` still uses inheritance, but it avoids language virtual functions by building [vtables](https://en.wikipedia.org/wiki/Virtual_method_table) with templates.
 If we can also remove inheritance, then we have a solution.
-To do that, we split the vtable pointer for our pure virtual base class, from the remainder of the object.
-Seeing how this is done is also very instructive if you didn't know what vtables are.
+To do that, we split the vtable pointer for our pure virtual base class from the remainder of the object.
+Seeing how this is done may be very instructive if you are not familiar with how vtable work.

-Using the terminology from my talk, we'll recast the idea of `concept` into a struct holding function pointers for the virtual operations.
+Using the terminology from my talk, I recast the idea of `concept` into a struct holding function pointers for the virtual operations.
 The definition of `concept` becomes:

 ```cpp
 template <class R, class...
 Args>